mtumilowicz/scrum-notes/README.md

         * for example - if the Sprint Goal becomes obsolete
     * any completed and "Done" Product Backlog items are reviewed
         * incomplete Items are re-estimated and put back on the Product Backlog
+* Increment
+    * sum of all items completed during a Sprint + value of the increments of all previous Sprints
+    * at the end of a Sprint, the new Increment must be "Done"
+        * in useable condition
+            * regardless of whether the Product Owner decides to release it
+        * meets the definition of "Done"
+    * Increment is useable, so a Product Owner may choose to immediately release it

 ### Planning
 * time-boxed: <= eight hours for a one-month Sprint
 * by Scrum Team